oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/Deploy/deploying-odi-web-edition.md

     ![ALT text is not available for this image](images/lab04-task03-06.jpg)

 7. This is where Database user is mapped to Data Transforms user.
 There is a default map for ADMIN user to SUPERVISOR.
 Click + and add QTEAM user mapping to SUPERVISOR.
 Enter Database URL (as shown) and click Save.
-After this you will be able to launch Data Transforms from Autonomous Database Actions page.
+After this you will be able to launch Data Transforms from Autonomous AI Database Actions page.

     ![ALT text is not available for this image](images/lab04-task03-07.jpg)

-8. You can also launch **Data Transforms** from Autonomous Database.
-You'll see a card for a fully pre-configured connection to your Autonomous Database.
+8. You can also launch **Data Transforms** from Autonomous AI Database.
+You'll see a card for a fully pre-configured connection to your Autonomous AI Database.
 Click the **DATA TRANSFORMS** card.

     ![ALT text is not available for this image](images/3018124770.png)